bbauska/JS-Best-Projects/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch5">5.
 Music Events</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Here, we’ll introduce you to event listeners that will act on keyboard events.
-For example, an event will take place if the ‘S’ key is pressed.
-Each one will have a different code and action.
+<p>Here, we’ll introduce you to event listeners that will act on keyboard events.
+For example, an event
+will take place if the ‘S’ key is pressed.
+Each one will have a different code and action.</p>

-Apart from event listeners, we will also learn how to add and play audio files.
-Note that we have added very basic CSS, as the focus here is on JavaScript.
-You will have to import your own sounds and background image for the program to work fully.
+<p>Apart from event listeners, we will also learn how to add and play audio files.
+Note that we have added
+very basic CSS, as the focus here is on JavaScript.
+You will have to import your own sounds and background image for the program to work fully.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>HTML: Music</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->